scp-fs2open/wxLauncher/ReadMe.md

 The OpenAL Software Development Kit is an optional component needed to build this program.
 It can be downloaded from the [OpenAL homepage].
 OpenAL support requires the preprocessor symbol `USE_OPENAL=1`.
 This symbol is set to 1 by default by CMake.
 You can pass `-DUSE_OPENAL=0` to CMake to disable building with OpenAL support.
 See the compiler specific instructions for getting your compiler ready to build with OpenAL.
-Note that Mac OS X ships with OpenAL pre-installed. wxLauncher should also work with the [OpenALSoft] library.
+Note that Mac macOS ships with OpenAL pre-installed. wxLauncher should also work with the [OpenALSoft] library.
 [OpenAL homepage]: http://connect.creativelabs.com/openal/default.aspx
 [OpenALSoft]: http://kcat.strangesoft.net/openal.html